termicoder/termicoder/README.md

     3.2) open the page in a browser (directly from terminal)
     3.3) display as text on terminal
     3.4) display a modified webpage on text based browser
-4) also open the links given in problem discription
+4) also open the links given in problem description
 5) Reminders about contests

-general format : view judge problemcode
+general format : view --options
-context based shorter format if in a contest view
+it displays the problem if exist in current folder if more than one than displays a list.

 ## Code